grafana/alloy/docs/sources/tasks/migrate/from-operator.md

     varlog: true
 ```

-This command will install a release named `grafana-agent-logs` in the `monitoring` namespace:
+This command installs a release named `grafana-agent-logs` in the `monitoring` namespace:

 ```
 helm upgrade grafana-agent-logs grafana/grafana-agent -i -n monitoring -f values-logs.yaml --set-file agent.configMap.content=agent-logs.river
 ```

-This simple configuration will scrape logs for every pod on each node:
+This simple configuration scrapes logs for every Pod on each node:

 ```river
 // read the credentials secret for remote_write authorization